Brappp/ACT-Logs-Rotator/README.md

 2. **Actions**: Contains buttons to save settings and manually run the log rotation.
 3. **Logs**: Displays two lists - "All Logs" and "Protected Logs".
 Users can move logs between these lists by double-clicking.
 4. **Status**: Displays information about the last run and the number of logs deleted.
-5. **GitHub Link**: Provides a link to the plugin's GitHub repository.

 ## How It Works
 1. **Initialization**: When the plugin is initialized, it loads settings from an XML file and sets up the UI components.